PRP Hair Restoration in Grants Pass, OR

 What if you could promote natural hair growth using your body’s own healing power?

 That’s exactly what PRP therapy offers.
-At Southern Oregon Medical Aesthetics, PRP treatment for hair loss is helping people in Grants Pass restore fuller, thicker hair without surgery or medications.
-And it all starts with your blood.
+PRP/PRFM hair restoration in Grants Pass is a non-surgical solution designed for people experiencing thinning hair, excessive shedding, or early-stage hair loss.
+At Southern Oregon Medical Aesthetics, this advanced treatment is helping patients restore fuller, thicker-looking hair without surgery or long-term medications.
+And it all starts with your own blood.

 Platelet-rich plasma is a concentrated portion of your own blood packed with platelets; tiny blood cells known for their role in healing.
 These platelets release growth factors that stimulate cell repair and tissue regeneration.
 In hair restoration, these same growth factors work to revive dormant hair follicles, improving hair thickness and density.